Victor de Riqueti, marquis de Mirabeau: Biography

-Mirabeau was brought up very sternly by his father, and in 1728 joined the army.
+Mirabeau was born in Pertuis.
+He was brought up very sternly by his father, and in 1728 joined the army.
 He took keenly to campaigning, but never rose above the rank of captain, owing to his being unable to get leave at court to buy a regiment.
 In 1737 he came into the family property on his father's death, and spent some pleasant years till 1743 in literary companionship with Luc de Clapiers, marquis de Vauvenargues and the poet Lefranc de Pompignan, which might have continued had he not determined to marry not for money, but for landed estates.
 The lady whose property he fancied was Marie-Geneviève, daughter of a M. de Vassan, a brigadier in the army, and widow of the marquis de Saulveboef, whom he married without previously seeing her on 21 April 1743.
 In the same year, Mirabeau was made a Knight of the Royal and Military Order of St. Louis.

 The event that led Mirabeau to devote himself to political economy was undoubtedly his work on a manuscript of Richard Cantillon's Essai sur la nature du commerce en général, which he had in his possession as early as 1740.
 He elaborated a commentary of this text that gradually became what became his Ami des hommes.

 While in garrison at Bordeaux Mirabeau had made the acquaintance of Montesquieu (1689−1755), and after retiring from the army he wrote his first work, his Testament Politique (1747), which demanded for the prosperity of France a return of the French noblesse to their old position in the Middle Ages. in 1749, his son Honoré Gabriel was born.

 This work was followed in 1750 by a book on the Utilité des états provinciaux, which was attributed to Montesquieu himself.
 In 1756 Mirabeau made his first appearance as a political economist by the publication of his L'Ami des hommes ou Traité de la population ("The friend of Man, or treatise on the population").
 This work has been often attributed to the influence, and in part even to the pen, of Quesnay, the founder of the economical school of the physiocrats, but was really written before the marquis had made the acquaintance of the physician of Madame de Pompadour.